pybricks/pybricks-api/doc/api/signaltypes.rst

 -------------
 Distances are expressed in millimeters (mm) whenever possible.

-For example, the distance value of the :meth:`UltrasonicSensor
-<.ev3devices.UltrasonicSensor.distance>` is measured in millimeters.
+For example, the distance value of the ``UltrasonicSensor`` is measured in millimeters.

 While we recommend working with millimeters in your programs, you can use the following table to convert between commonly used units.